Blodgic/OxML_ESG_BL_NC/README.md

 # OxML_ESG_BL_NC

 Objective:
 Shoot for high 80%s for accuracy on the classification.
-Once reached, move to objective 2 of table classificaiton project.
+Once reached, move to objective 2 of table detector project.

 Ideas:
 LDA topic modeling